 - The Lady Michigan & Great Lakes Maritime Heritage Center – Dive into this one and only freshwater

 maritime history center and explore shipwrecks lost in and around Lake Huron’s Thunder Bay, aka “Shipwreck Alley”, without getting wet!
 An interactive center interprets the story of nearly 200 different shipwrecks protected in our nation’s only freshwater marine sanctuary.
-Immerse yourself in the stories of these ships and brave crew that sailed them.
+Immerse yourself in the stories of these ships and the brave crew that sailed them.
 Once you have toured the maritime center, get your ticket for the Lady Michigan glass-bottom boat and set sail to view the shipwrecks up close through the boat’s window wells.
-(Currently closed due to COVID-19, we will update this blog when NOAA re-opens)
+(The museum is currently closed due to COVID-19, however, the Lady Michigan Glass Bottom Boat will be running this summer)